 Goalsetter: Family Banking

 Goalsetter and the Cashola debit card is an education based banking solution for the family.
-It comes with a savings account and different styles of debit cards for kids to choose from.
+It comes with a savings account and different card art for kids to choose from.
 It also has some fun quizzes that can be tied to cash rewards and are mapped to financial literacy standards.
 “Learn before you burn” allows your tween to take quizzes before they get to use their debit card.

 USAA Youth Spending Account

-This one may not have all the bells and whistles like chore apps, allowance features, financial literacy tools and quizzes, or the like, but it is a simple and free debit card for kids that gets the job done if you’re just looking for basics.
+This one may not have all the bells and whistles like chore apps, financial literacy tools and quizzes, or the like, but it is a simple and free card that gets the job done if you’re just looking for basics.

 Axos Bank First Checking Account + Debit Card